 [Rule 7 amended in Gazette 30 Nov 1984 p.
 3952.]

-8. Fees where sheriff does not execute process

-Where process is directed to any fit person appointed by the Court pursuant to section 164 of the Act, the fees payable in ordinary cases to the sheriff by the person against whom such process is sued out shall be due and payable to the person to whom such process is directed, except the fees for registering the warrant and returning the same.
+[8.
+Repealed in Gazette 21 Feb 2007 p.
+595.]

 9. Taxation of fees

 In case the sheriff and the person liable or claimed to be liable to pay the amount of any fees and charges payable to the sheriff differ as to the liability to pay the same or as to the amount thereof, the question of liability shall be decided by the Principal Registrar or the Principal Registrar shall tax such fees or charges as the case may be.